dasdad/tech-talks/2013-05-20-command-line/README.md

 - Steep learning curve.
 But it's like learning a new language.
 It sort of makes sense with the passing of time.
 - Why use it beyond servers?
+    - Extremely fast and stable.
     - [Mouse free development](http://pragprog.com/book/bhtmux/tmux).
 Feels
       more productive.
     - One tool to rule them all.
     - Huge and active user base.
 Specially in communities influenced by Unix philosophy such as Ruby.
+    - Lots of plugins and features!
     - A taste: macros.
       Turn:
       ```